-Tier 2: Use time-based profiles, with time-out (in minutes) - Choose this option if using LDAP authentication, and you want the user to have a time limit on his/her Internet connection.
+Tier 2: Use time-based profiles

+Choose this tier if using LDAP authentication, and you want the user to have a time limit on his/her Internet connection.
 This option uses an authentication servlet that lets the user log into either domain with no persistent connection between the client PC and the Web Filter.

-- 1. Click "Tier 2". - 2.
-Enter a whole number for the duration of time the user will retain his/her Internet connection. - Click Apply to open the alert box that confirms your selection.
+- Click "Tier 2". - In the Timeout minutes field, enter a whole number for the duration of time the user will retain his/her Internet connection; 30 minutes displays by default. - Click Apply to open the alert box that confirms your selection.